Introduction

 - Multiple Tax Brackets:

-- Salary calculators adjust for different tax brackets, ensuring the tax is applied correctly based on your income level.
+- Â Adjust for different tax brackets, ensuring the tax is applied correctly based on your income level.

 - Real-Time Updates: